Accredited High School Diploma

 Parents and interested community members can learn more about the AdvancED Accreditation Process at www.advanc-ed.org.

 Excel High School is a State recognized accredited high school that serves students in all 50-States and in many other nations around the world.
-Excel High School is a nationally recognized and accredited high school.
+Excel High School is an accredited, Minnesota, non-public school.
+You can find Excel High School's institution profile listed in the Minnesota Department of Education's database by clicking here.

 Excel High School is a part of the Excel Education Systems Independent School District.
-In addition to Excel High School being a fully accredited high school, our entire school district is currently a candidate for Corporate Systems Accreditation by AdvancED.
+Excel Education Systems schools are regionally accredited by AdvancED.

 Excel High School is recognized by the Virginia Department of Education as an accredited non-public school.
 EHS has been continuously recognized by the Virginia Council for Private Education (VCPE) as an accredited private school since 2013.